Are You Following OSHA Regulations? Essential HVAC Safety Requirements for 2026

 Well-trained HVAC professionals are less likely to suffer injuries and more capable of responding to emergencies.
 OSHA recommends that all HVAC technicians undergo safety certification and refresher courses on a regular basis.

-Training topics should include CPR/first aid, hazardous material handling, confined space entry, electrical safety, and emergency response procedures.
+HVAC safety training topics should include CPR/first aid, hazardous material handling, confined space entry, electrical safety, and emergency response procedures.
 Many companies also provide online training modules, which allow employees to stay updated with minimal disruption to their work schedules.

 SNARSCA offers comprehensive HVAC training and certification programs to help technicians meet industry standards and advance their skills